reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 We could just add a `logback.xml` file like we did in the [plain Java application](#logback-configuration) and use the `LOG_TARGET` environment variable to define where the application should send the logs.
 Spring Boot would then back off and use this configuration instead.

 However, Spring Boot makes configuring Logback even more convenient.
-Instead of creating a `logback.xml` file, we instead create a file named `logback-spring.xml` in the `src/main/resources` folder.
+Instead of creating a `logback.xml` file, we create a file named `logback-spring.xml` in the `src/main/resources` folder.
 This file is parsed by Spring Boot before it configures Logback and provides some extra XML elements that we can use for more dynamic logging configuration:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>